zhousarah/azure-compute-docs/articles/virtual-machines/extensions/hpccompute-gpu-linux.md

 | 14 | Operation unsuccessful | Check the execution output log. |

 ### Known issues
-1) NvidiaGpuDriverLinux fails to install the latest drivers on Redhat OS because of certificate issues.
-We are actively working on resolving it.
-In the meantime, please use GRID driver 16.5 by passing a runtime setting to the extension.
+`NvidiaGpuDriverLinux` currently fails to install the latest drivers on Red Hat OS because of certificate issues.
+While Azure is working to resolve this issue, use GRID driver 16.5 by passing a runtime setting to the extension.

 ```azurecli
 az vm extension set  --resource-group <rg-name> --vm-name <vm-name>  --name NvidiaGpuDriverLinux --publisher Microsoft.HpcCompute --settings "{'driverVersion':'538.46'}"